top of page

 Home: Research

-• The effects of emission of biogenic volatile organic compounds (BVOCs) from terrestrial vegetation and marine environment on local and regional photochemical air pollution
+• Chemical mechanisms of ozone dry deposition Impacts of biogenic volatile organic compound (BVOC) emissions from terrestrial vegetation and the marine environment on local and regional photochemical air pollution

-• Development of techniques for improved evapotranspiration prediction
+• Development of methods for improved regional- and national-scale evapotranspiration prediction using atmospheric models

 Other topics of interest